gsblabsio/azorus/WHITEPAPER.md

 ### Big Data

-In the past decade, the world has experienced a parabolic rise in data generation capabilities which has spawned a data analytics industry estimated at $198 billion in 2020[^fn1].
+Over the past decade, the world has experienced a parabolic rise in data generation capabilities which has spawned a data analytics industry estimated at $198 billion in 2020[^fn1].
 This trend is expected to continue with a projected market size of approximately $235 billion by 2026[^fn2] and $346 billion by 2030[^fn3].
 Although it is a fledgling technology, we can extrapolate from this that blockchain ledger data will also play a crucial role for the future of web3 infrastructure.
 Thus, we can anticipate the growth trajectory and the need for blockchain intelligence to mirror that of the early big data industry.

 ### Skills Shortage